stealth/pam_schroedinger/README.md

     auth    required        pam_schroedinger.so dir=/var/run/schroedinger delay=1

 These are all arguments that can be passed to _pam_schroedinger_ and also their default values.
-The delay is in seconds.
+The _delay_ is in seconds.
+The ticket-files are stored in _dir_.

 Why's that necessary?